kurtosis-tech/kurtosis/docs/docs/quickstart.md

 - Inserted & queried data via the API
 - Parameterized data insertion for future use

 This was still just an introduction to Kurtosis.
-Feel read about these topics (and more) further in our docs where you can learn [what Kurtosis is][homepage], understand the [architecture][architecture-explanation], and hear our [inspiration for starting Kurtosis][why-we-built-kurtosis-explanation].
+To dig deeper, visit other sections of our docs where you can read about [what Kurtosis is][homepage], understand the [architecture][architecture-explanation], and hear our [inspiration for starting Kurtosis][why-we-built-kurtosis-explanation].

-To keep exploring the world of Kurtosis beyond our docs, we encourage you to check out our [`awesome-kurtosis` repository][awesome-kurtosis-repo], where you will find real-world examples of how Kurtosis can be used, including:
+To learn more about how Kurtosis is used, we encourage you to check out our [`awesome-kurtosis` repository][awesome-kurtosis-repo], where you will find real-world examples of Kurtosis in action, including:
 - The [Ethereum package][ethereum-package], used by the Ethereum Foundation, which can be used to set up local testnets
-- A powerful, paramterized package for standing up a local [Cassandra cluster with Grafana and Prometheus][cassandra-package-example] out-of-the-box
+- A parameterized package for standing up an [n-node Cassandra cluster with Grafana and Prometheus][cassandra-package-example] out-of-the-box
 - The [NEAR package][near-package] for local dApp development in the NEAR ecosystem

-Finally, we'd love to hear from you and engage with our users.
+Finally, we'd love to hear from you.
 Please don't hesitate to share with us what went well, and what didn't, using `kurtosis feedback` to file an issue in our [Github](https://github.com/kurtosis-tech/kurtosis/issues/new/choose), to [email us](mailto:feedback@kurtosistech.com), or to [chat with our cofounder, Kevin](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding).

 Lastly, feel free to [star us on Github](https://github.com/kurtosis-tech/kurtosis), [join the community in our Discord](https://discord.com/channels/783719264308953108/783719264308953111), and [follow us on Twitter](https://twitter.com/KurtosisTech)!